 How do I avoid smishing scams?

-For information on what smishing is, how to report it, and how to avoid smishing scams, review the information in this guide.
+For information on what smishing is, how to report it, and how to avoid smishing scams, check out the helpful information below:

 What is smishing?

 Text message or SMS phishing—also called “smishing”—occurs when scam artists use deceptive text messages to lure consumers into providing their personal or financial information.
 The scam artists that send smishing messages often impersonate a government agency, bank, or other companies to lend legitimacy to their claims.
 Smishing messages typically ask consumers to provide usernames and passwords, credit and debit card numbers, PINs, or other sensitive information that scam artists can use to commit fraud.

 How to report smishing:

 - Contact the company or organization that supposedly sent the text, using a phone number or website you know to be legitimate, so it can alert others and work with law enforcement to investigate the activity.